 With the innovation of intelligent cameras with substantially more on-board image processing, video systems are now available to accurately detect the presence of unauthorized persons over site perimeters and outdoor areas.
 These smart thermal cameras are designed to filter the effects of environmental elements and provide detection over large areas, regardless of wind, weather or the movement of small animals, trees or blowing trash.
 When security operations receive accurate information they can mount an appropriate response to the nature of the alert.
 Such a system yields the necessary “security awareness” around the perimeter to meet necessary performance standards.

 Video security standards are more important than ever because perimeter security is increasingly an issue of regulatory compliance as well as protection.
 Companies that might previously have employed only minimal perimeter security measures are now facing mandates that require a higher level of protection.
-The Maritime Transportation Security Act (MTSA), North American Electric Reliability Corporation (NERC) and Chemical Facility Anti-Terrorism Standards (CFATS) are such examples of regulation where perimeter security standards are of paramount importance.
+The Maritime Transportation Security Act (MTSA), North American Electric Reliability Corporation (NERC) for substation security and Chemical Facility Anti-Terrorism Standards (CFATS) are such examples of regulation where perimeter security standards are of paramount importance.
 There are also other areas coming under increased scrutiny such as airports, rail, bridges and tunnels where protecting the perimeter is a priority.

 Ensuring the effectiveness of perimeter security depends on quantifiable standards of technology performance and operation.
 Suppliers, integrators and end-users understand the technologies and practices that drive effective perimeter security and are the ones who should be at the table when important standards issues are addressed.
 SIA’s Standards Committee promotes involvement by volunteers from all facets of the industry to develop standards to plot the course of the industry’s future.